A Natural Introduction to Fine-Tuning: Some examples from physics

 \subsection{The Flatness Problem}

-It is well-known that our expanding Universe can be well described by a Friedmann-Lema\^{i}tre-Robertson-Walker metric which is the general metric for an isotropic, homogeneous expanding Universe.
+It is well-known that our expanding Universe can be well-described by a Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric which is the general metric for an isotropic, homogeneous expanding universe.
 When looking at the first Friedmann equation one can bring this in the following form \cite{Rijcke}

-in which $k$ is the curvature of our spacetime, $R$ is the scale factor describing how the spatial part of our metric depends on time, $c$ is the speed of light, $H$ is the Hubble parameter describing how the scale factor evolves and $\Omega$ is the total density (matter and radiation) divided by some critical density, hence it is dimensionless. \\ Our Universe today is very flat, meaning that $k = 0$, hence from the equation follows that $\Omega$ today is very close to $1$.
+in which $k$ is the curvature of our spacetime, $R$ is the scale factor describing how the spatial part of our metric depends on time, $H$ is the Hubble parameter describing how the scale factor evolves, and $\Omega$ is the total density (matter and radiation) divided by some critical density, hence it is dimensionless. \\ Our Universe today is very flat, meaning that $k \approx 0$.
+Hence, from the equation follows that $\Omega$ today is very close to $1$.
 Using some algebraic manipulations one can compute what $\Omega$ was in the early Universe.
-It turns out that to have $\Omega = 1$ today, $\Omega_{early}$ must also lie extremely close to 1.
-Small variations in $\Omega_{early}$ lead to big deviations from $\Omega = 1$ as seen in Figure \ref{flatness}.
-This fine-tuning of $\Omega_{early}$ is called \emph{the Flatness Problem}.
+It turns out that to have $\Omega = 1$ today, $\Omega_\text{early}$ must also lie extremely close to 1.
+Small variations in $\Omega_\text{early}$ lead to big deviations from $\Omega = 1$ as seen in Figure \ref{flatness}.
+This fine-tuning of $\Omega_\text{early}$ is called \emph{the Flatness Problem}.
 This problem is what \emph{inflation theory} solves.

-\subsection{The Higgs Mass}
+\subsection{The Higgs mass}

-The Higgs boson, only just recently discovered, plays an important role in the Standard Model: it is the only scalar field (spin = 0) and the coupling to this boson is responsible for a part of the mass of the elementary particles.
-A problem with this particle is that its (bare) mass $m_0^2$ receives quantum corrections from loop diagrams \cite{hossenfelder2019screams, Thomson2013}, see Figure \ref{loops} \footnote{This is the same mechanism as in Section \ref{cosm}.}.
-If our current understanding of the Standard Model indeed breaks down at energy scales of the order $\Lambda = 10^{16}-10^{19}~GeV$ this implies that these corrections are very large because they are themselves proportional to $\Lambda^2$:
+The Higgs boson, only just recently discovered, plays an important role in the Standard Model: it is the only scalar/spin-0 field and the coupling to this boson is responsible for a part of the mass of the elementary particles.
+A problem with this particle is that its (bare) mass $m_0^2$ receives quantum corrections from loop diagrams \cite{hossenfelder2019screams, Thomson2013}, see Figure \ref{loops}.\footnote{This is the same mechanism as in Section \ref{cosm}.} If our current understanding of the Standard Model indeed breaks down at energy scales of the order $\Lambda = 10^{16}-10^{19}~\text{GeV}$ this implies that these corrections are very large because they are themselves proportional to $\Lambda^2$:

-where $c_i$ are some dimensionless factors.\\ To recast this into a dimensionless parameter, one can simply divide the whole equation by $m_0^2$:
+where $c_i$ are some dimensionless coefficients.\\ To recast this into a dimensionless parameter, one can simply divide the whole equation by $m_0^2$: